Weight Loss Calculator

 Calorie Target On Refeed Days

 It’s important to realize that a periodic calorie boost keeps your metabolic flame burning strong.
-Specifically, one day per week where you eat slightly more than yoru TDEE.
+Specifically, one day per week where you eat slightly more than your TDEE.
 Also called a refeed day.

 Adjusting your calories to your activity level and avoiding over restriction leads to long term weight loss.
 And the weight loss calculator gives you an easy to follow plan for every day.